 Chinese at UNC

-Students completing advanced level work in Chinese can pursue graduate study in Chinese, Asian Studies, Chinese History, International Affairs, or other related fields in which proficiency in Chinese language and culture are desired.
+Students completing advanced level work in Chinese can pursue graduate study in Chinese, Asian Studies, Chinese History, International Affairs, or other related fields.
 Students who combine their language study with other fields such as business, political science, international trade and relations, economics, or anthropology, can become involved in careers in international business, world affairs and government, social work, or the arts.

 Chinese Culture Club

 The Chinese Culture Club offers options to have fun and celebrate Chinese culture.
 The club is active in organizing the UNC Lunar New Year Celebration, and participates in campus-wide activities such as the annual Taste of A/PASS.

 There is no better way to become proficient in a language than to live within the culture.
 UNC offers a variety of options, including exchanges at Shaanxi Normal University and National Taiwan Normal University.

 Alicia Marie Fawcett, BA '11 in International Studies and Economics; minors in Chinese and Asian Studies